kennytilton/mxtodomvc/README.md

 ````
 One nice win is that we now effectively have [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but another function could take as many parameters as necessary to be reusable.

-Note also that, yes, we can mix standard CLJS with our HTML because it is not HTML.
+Note also that, yes, we can mix standard CLJS with our "HTML" because it is all HTML.
 ## License

 Copyright © 2018 Kenneth Tilton